Portia Reiners: Career

-She also continued in theater, with roles including Annie in the musical Annie, Catherine in The Children's Hour, Baby June in the musical Gypsy, and the starring role of Jenny Litnov in The Notebook at the McGinn-Cazale Theatre in New York City.
-In 2001, she played the role of Kasia Gruszka in the play More Lies about Jerzy at the Vineyard Theatre in New York City.
+She continued in theater playing Annie in the musical Annie, Catherine in The Children's Hour, Baby June in the musical Gypsy, and then starring as Jenny Litnov in The Notebook at the McGinn-Cazale Theatre in New York City.
+In 2001, she played Kasia Gruszka in More Lies about Jerzy at the Vineyard Theatre in New York City.

 She starred as Mel in the 2010 movie Twelve Thirty.